Lotte Lehmann: Comparing Recordings

 One of the amazing outbursts in all of opera is O Sachs, mein Freund! from Wagner’s Die Meistersinger.
 Let’s hear the electric 1928 recording that Delia Reinhardt made with George Sébastian conducting and compare that with the acoustic 1925 session that Lehmann recorded with Hermann Weigert, the conductor.
 Reinhardt Lehmann

-Now let’s compare Lehmann live (1938) and Lehmann in a recording studio (1941).
+Now let’s compare Lehmann live (1938) and Lehmann in a studio recording (1941).
 This is Wolf’s Verborgenheit with Paul Ulanowsky.
 Though the live sound is poor, listen to the spontaneity that results from an audience’s feedback.
 Studio Live Let’s sample two more recordings of the same song recorded in the same period.
 First, the highly respected baritone Herbert Janssen with Michael Raucheisen in 1935: Janssen Then you can hear the tenor Karl Erb with Bruno Seidler-Winkler.
 Erb

 Lehmann was justly famous for her interpretation of Schubert’s Erlkönig, which you can hear with her own introductory remarks in a 1941 recording; the pianist is Paul Ulanowsky.
 It’s fascinating to hear what the bass Alexander Kipnis did with this same song recorded in 1936 with Gerald Moore, piano.
 Kipnis Lehmann